Learn how to stop external Outlook email forwarding, to protect sensitive data, and prevent unauthorized sharing of internal communications.

 The table below contrasts how Outlook and Cerkl Broadcast handle forwarding, visibility, compliance, and audience control.
 While Outlook depends on admin enforcement and user discipline, Broadcast enforces internal-only delivery by design, removing the forwarding risk altogether.

-If securing internal communications is a priority, it’s time to go beyond Outlook’s built-in controls.
+Once you recognize that securing internal communications is a priority, you need to go beyond Outlook’s built-in controls.
 Cerkl Broadcast gives you full visibility, compliance assurance, and complete protection from unauthorized forwarding.
-And you will get all of this within a centralized internal communications platform.
+Perfect for growing organizations, you will get all of this within a centralized internal communications platform.

 Unlock the full potential of your internal communication efforts with our free Internal Comms Metric Guide.